kevinsqi/react-calendar-heatmap/README.md

 ## Configuring colors and styles

-You can copy CSS from `demo/index.css` and configure it as needed.
 If you want to map values to colors in a different way, override the `classForValue` prop, which determines which CSS class to apply to each value.

 ```javascript
 <CalendarHeatmap